The best Krakow things to do

 Day 3 Krakow itinerary

-- Explore the district’s vibrant streets filled with art galleries, cafés, and boutique shops.
+- Spend the day in the Jewish Quarter and explore the district’s vibrant streets filled with art galleries, cafés, and boutique shops.

-Alternative: split some of the first day activities if you’re not interested in the quarry or camp remains
+- As an alternative: split some of the first day activities with this day, if you’re not interested in the quarry or camp remains.

 Day 4 Krakow itinerary

-Zakopane optional if you have the time to spare
+- Zakopane is a great option if you have the time to spare.

 Get in touch